gfbio/gfbio-data-collections/README.md

 Collection Service
 ====================

-This application aims to collect Data identifiers of different sources and provide the Data IDs for researcher applications and services.
+This application aims to collect Data identifiers (DataID) of different sources and provide the DataID for researcher applications and services.
-The Data IDs can be categorized by type, schema, and owner, as depicted by the [architecture](https://drive.google.com/file/d/1vhseWbXVzK9OCsqd00fmZaQ2CEmMfCbi/view?usp=sharing).
+The DataID can be categorized by type, schema, and owner, as depicted by the [architecture](https://drive.google.com/file/d/1vhseWbXVzK9OCsqd00fmZaQ2CEmMfCbi/view?usp=sharing).

+# Intended use case

+The collection service is intended to serve as a connection between the GFBio Search and GFBio Visualize, by storing collection of data identifiers.

+# Intended users

+Users of data in biodiversity research
+Currently no login authentication is needed, as described in the current status bellow.

 # Current development status

-The collection service is a web application at initial development and currently fulfils following requirements:
+The collection service is a web application at initial development stage.
+A minimal setup based currently fulfils following requirements:

 ## functional
 - deploy at the [development server](https://collections.rdc.gfbio.dev)